gmedina-de/Fluentness/README.md

 - [Inkscape](https://inkscape.org/) with fonts Arial, [Scriptina](https://www.fontsquirrel.com/fonts/scriptina) and [Furore](https://www.fontsquirrel.com/fonts/furore) for the art logos
 - A lot of engagement :muscle:

-## License
+## Copyright
-Fluentness is released under version 2.0 of the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).
+Copyright © 2020 Gerardo Medina.

-Copyright © 2020 Gerardo Medina
+This project is licensed under the EUPL (1.2 or later).